microsoft/SparseSC/docs/azure_batch.md

 from datetime import datetime
 from SparseSC.utils.AzureBatch import BatchConfig, run as run_batch_job, aggregate_batch_results

-# Batch job names must be unique, and a
+# Batch job names must be unique, and a timestamp is one way to keep it uniquie across runs
 timestamp = datetime.utcnow().strftime("%H%M%S")
 batchdir = "/path/to/my/batch/data/"